What it Does

-- Create a checklist for repair or services for you techs to follow.
+- Create a checklist for repair or services for your techs to follow.

-- Allows you to create Ad-Hoc lists as the need comes up.
+- It allows you to create Ad-Hoc lists as the need comes up.

 - An optional way of showing your customers the work you performed on their device.

 The worksheets have a "Template" that is how you define the fields, what Ticket Custom Fields automatically get the worksheet, etc. They also sit on the Ticket Detail page - and that is where you will mostly interact with them.

 To get started, navigate to: Admin > Tickets > Ticket Worksheets.